Raykosan/ComfyUI_RaykoStudio/README.md

 - **Folder Structure** - Browse LoRAs with folder tree navigation
 - **Search Functionality** - Quickly find LoRAs by name
 - **Presets of model sets** - Save model sets to presets for quick switching between models
 - **Presets of LoRA sets** - Save LoRA sets to presets for quick switching between models
+- **Drag and drop** - Changing the position of LoRA in the list of active loras
+- **Pop-up messages** - Confirmation of successful or unsuccessful processes in the node

 ### 📃 Notes
 - When dual CLIP mode is disabled, clip_name2 is visible but disabled (grayed out)